Norukh/wti-stablecoin/README.md

 How do we ensure stability?

 - Liquidity Pool
-- Users can buy / sell coins directly with better fees
+Idea : - Users can buy / sell coins directly with better fees
 - Over collateralization 10%

 Liquidity Mining